-The word ‘evidence’ leaves no one indifferent!
+The word ‘evidence’ leaves no-one indifferent!
 It elicits strong emotions in clinicians, researchers and policy makers alike.
-Evidence has now become a buzzword used to justify the use of specific treatments, rationalize reimbursement of health care services, validate therapeutic theories, or acquire clinical legitimacy.
+Evidence has now become a buzzword used to justify the use of specific treatments, rationalise reimbursement of health care services, validate therapeutic theories, or acquire clinical legitimacy.
 It is also perceived as a tool to limit clinical autonomy.

 Michael Freeman is a tenured professor of forensic medicine and epidemiology at Maastricht University Medical Center and an affiliate professor of psychiatry at Oregon Health & Science University School of Medicine.
 He serves as an Affiliate Medical Examiner with the Allegheny County Medical Examiner’s office in Pittsburg, PA, and is a fellow of the American Academy of Forensic Sciences.
 Dr. Freeman is currently a Fulbright Fellow with the US Department of State, in the area of forensic medicine.

 Dr Freeman practises in the field of forensic medicine (the intersection of medicine and law) generally, and specifically in forensic epidemiology (the application of epidemiologic data and methods to medicolegal investigation of causation).
 He holds a doctor of medicine degree from Umeå University in Sweden, PhD and MPH degrees in epidemiology from Oregon State University, a DC from University of Western States, and a bachelor of science from University of Oregon.
 He holds a diploma of legal medicine with the Royal College of Medicine in the United Kingdom, and has completed a two-year fellowship in forensic pathology through Umeå University and the Allegheny County Office of the Medical Examiner.